department-of-veterans-affairs/health-apis-token-validator/README.md

 Docker must be allowed share access to the location of your local repo.

 > Note:   There have been issues observed mounting volumes when logged in to your machine with an Active Directory account

+With volume mounting, you can use your local machine's text editor of choice for testing changes of the Lua files.
+A simple `kong reload` will update your changes within the kong instance.